ajmuench/STA-138-Final-Project/README.md

-# STA 138 Analysis of Cateogorical Data
+# STA 138 Analysis of Cateogorical Data: Final Project

-## Final Project
+### Project Instructions
 This project uses the dataset Byssinosis.csv.

-### Project Instructions

 In 1973, a large cotton textile company in North Carolina participated in a study to investigate the prevalence of byssinosis, a form of pneumoconiosis to which workers exposed to cotton dust are subject.
 Data was collected on 5,419 workers, including: